 - chicken broth - the base of this soup

-- wide egg noodles - best noodles ever
+- wide egg noodles - best noodles for this recipe

 - cornstarch mixed with water - thickening agent

-- Dice carrots, onion and celery.
+1 - Dice carrots, onion and celery into small pieces.
 Chop chicken and set aside.

-- Add chopped chicken, garlic and parsley and stir well.
+3 - Add chopped chicken, garlic powder and parsley.
+Stir well.

-- Add wide egg noodles and turn up heat to medium.
-Cook noodles about 7 minutes until tender.
+5 - Add wide egg noodles and turn up heat to medium.
+Cook noodles about 10 minutes until tender.
+If not tender, cook a little longer.

-- If you diced the vegetables ahead of time, it will help with prep.
+- If you dice the vegetables ahead of time, it will help with prep.
 Purchase pre-diced veggies at the grocery store to eliminate even more prep time.

 - Rotisserie chicken works well in this dish and makes it come together much quicker.
-If you prefer, cook chicken breast in its place.
+If you prefer, substitute cooked chicken breast in its place.

 - Since chicken broth has plenty of sodium, there is no salt added to this recipe.
 If you wish to add salt and pepper, do so at the end after tasting the soup.